gianmarcogenalti/awakening-crowd-of-experts/README.md

 ## 📊 Real-World Application: Expanding Momentum Ensembles

 We model a financial forecasting environment where a learning algorithm must predict the daily directional movement of an asset.
 The algorithm selects from an expanding ensemble of momentum-based trading heuristics.
-Each expert $i$ represents a momentum rule parameterized by a lookback window of length $i$ (e.g., predicting upward movement if today's price is higher than the price $i$ days ago).Because an $i$-day lookback rule mathematically cannot generate a prediction before day $i$, expert $i$ deterministically "awakens" and enters the active decision pool at exactly round $t=i$.
+Each expert $i$ represents a momentum rule parameterized by a lookback window of length $i$ (e.g., predicting upward movement if today's price is higher than the price $i$ days ago).
+Because a lookback rule of span $i$ mathematically cannot generate a prediction before day $i$, expert $i$ deterministically "awakens" and enters the active decision pool at exactly round $t=i$.

 This natively satisfies the core ACE condition where the action space continuously expands over time.